Our guide to the best putters - including models from recent launches from the likes of Scotty Cameron, Odyssey, Ping and TaylorMade

 The Rife Riddler is made from 304 stainless plumbers blade steel and has Rife’s milled face system known as Roll Groove Technology, both of which are designed to ensure roll and consistency.

-We love the black PVD finish and the value on offer here is second to none.
+We love the black PVD finish and the value on offer here is second to none, making it unquestionably one the best putters you can buy at this price.

 Ping Sigma 2 Anser Putter